Natalya Varley: Activism

 From the early 1990s Natalya Varley was a Communist Party supporter who openly voiced her dissatisfaction with Boris Yeltsin's policies.
 She joined the so-called "Moral Revival" committee and backed Gennady Zyuganov's 1996 election campaign.

 A devout Christian, Varley took part in several public actions of protest against what she saw as the 'satanic tendencies' in the democratic Russia's cinema and modern art where scandalous 'performances' became the norm, like that of Avdey Ter-Oganyan who infamously destroyed icons with an axe in the Moscow Manege.
 Alongside Nikita Mikhalkov she became highly popular with the Russian Orthodox media.

-In 2013 Varley was one of the organizers of the 20th anniversary event commemorating the victims of the 3–4 October 1993 events.
+In 2010, Varley joined the United Russia party.
+In 2013, she was one of the organizers of the 20th anniversary event commemorating the victims of the 3–4 October 1993 events.

 For "statements contradicting the interests of our national security" she was banned from entering Ukraine.

 Private life

 In 1967 Natalya Varley married actor Nikolay Burlyaev, to a dismay of her circle of friends who tried to put it to her how passionately her fellow student Leonid Filatov was in love with her.
 The marriage proved to be an unhappy one and lasted less than a year.
 Her second husband was actor Vladimir Tikhonov, son of Vyacheslav Tikhonov and Nonna Mordyukova.
 In January 1972 Natalya gave birth to her first son, Vasily, but that was after the couple divorced.
 In 1990 Vladimir Tikhonov, long history of alcohol and drug abuse behind him, died of heart failure.
 Her second son, Alexander was born in 1986; the identity of his father remained unknown to the media.
 In 1999 Varley married for the third time ("His name is Vladimir and he is definitely not an actor," was as much as she told the press), but again this marriage proved to be short-lived.